premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 ---

-28. How will you run Junit from command window?
+28. How will you run JUnit from command window?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)